Choosing an Insulation System for the Creative Co-Op - Part II

 May 18, 2010 - When our architects first mentioned using cellulose as the primary insulation for the Creative Co-Op, I have to admit it was not even on my radar screen.
 I have a great deal of trust in their material choices, but the idea of using recycled newspaper for serious insulation alluded me.
 I grew up in Brooklyn, NY in a bungalow style house built in 1922.
 When built, most of these homes had no insulation in the walls and attic whatsoever.
 Cutting holes in the walls and pumping in cellulose was how many of these homes were later retrofitted to provide some degree of protection from the heat and cold.
 It never seemed to do a very good job.

 I started my online research not on Google, but on You-Tube.
 I wanted to "see" the latest in cellulose technology, not read about it.
-After I looked at some videos, I then went go to Google to locate a source.
-As I was doing my search, I heard a news report that it was YouTube's 5th Anniversary, and the narrator started spouting off statistics that were simply mind boggling (24 hours of video are uploaded to YouTube every minute!).
+After I looked at some videos, I then went to Google to locate a source.
+As I was doing my search, I heard a news report saying that it was YouTube's 5th Anniversary, and the narrator started spouting off statistics that were simply mind boggling (24 hours of video are uploaded to YouTube every minute!).
 This was music to my ears.
 Since one of the key reasons we are building the Creative Co-Op is to handle the increase in business for sales and training videos our clients want for their corporate web sites.

-First I wanted to see how cellulose is being used on new construction.
-This video help me to understand how cellulose is installed in the walls and attic space of a new building.
+First I wanted to see how cellulose is being used in new construction.
+This video helped me to understand how cellulose is installed in the walls and attic space of a new building.
 Next, I wanted to see how cellulose is made.
 Since I have never purchased cellulose, I wanted to see if there was much difference between different manufacturers - turns out there is and you can learn what to look for when buying cellulose.
 There are several effective side-by-side demos showing cellulose vs. fiberglass.
 This is one of several such "birdhouse demos" you can see online (and many manufacturers use similar demos in their trade show booths).
 The one video that really impressed me was The Big Burn demo that shows cellulose has a distinct advantage over other types of insulation such as fiberglass in a building fire.
 This simple burn demo shows just how flame retardant cellulose is.

 My architects also talked about the green aspects of cellulose, the lower cost (vs. foam or fiberglass), and the LEED building points we would get for using it.
 I was convinced that we should take a much closer look at the product.
 My main concern was condensation.
 Since the walls of the container are metal, would the heat differential between the inside and outside of the building cause moisture to be trapped inside the walls of the building?
 I felt the best way to get that answered would be to find a cellulose manufacturer and ask them.
 My Google search turned up International Cellulose located here in Houston.
 I contacted Chad Cherry, their Commercial Sales Manager and asked him if I could meet with him and our architects to try and get the question answered.